OhioMathTeacher/docminer/docs/AUDIO_GENERATION_GUIDE.md

 **Voice:** Professor Todd
 **Text to paste:**
 ```
-That's the power of Research Buddy - combining AI efficiency with human expertise.
+That's the power of DocMiner - combining AI efficiency with human expertise.
 Thanks for joining us today!
 ```

 ### File: `scene7_buddy_03.mp3`
-**Voice:** Research Buddy
+**Voice:** DocMiner
 **Text to paste:**
 ```
 Happy analyzing!
 Remember, I'm here to help, but you're the expert making the final decisions.
 See you next time!